pearcej/cppds/_sources/LinearBasic/TheQueueAbstractDataType.rst

 The Queue Abstract Data Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The queue abstract data type is defined by the following structure and
+The **queue** abstract data type is defined by the following structure and
 operations.
 A queue is structured, as described above, as an ordered
 collection of items which are added at one end, called the “rear,” and
 removed from the other end, called the “front.”
-Queues maintain a FIFO
+Queues maintain a
+**first-in-first-out (FIFO)**
 ordering property.
-The queue operations are given below.
+The standard queue operations are given below.

 -  ``queue<dataType> queueName`` creates a new queue that is empty.
 It returns an empty queue.